Plugins for SDRuno

 Of course, each of the plugins has a number of switches for settings, such as filterdepth, normal or reverse encoding etc etc.

-Another plugin is the one for decoding navtex> signals.
-Navtex signals are usually transmitted on 518 KHz by coastal services.
+Another simple plugin is the one for decoding navtex> signals.
+Navtex signals are (mostlly) transmitted on 518 KHz by coastal services.
 The encoding of the signal is simple, a 100 baud FSK signal with a width between Mark and Space of 170 Hz.
 A few layers of protection and error correction ensure that only real Navtex messages are shown.
+Of course protection can be switched off, such that all signals (garbage or not) are "decoded".

 navtex